With trial over, Florida felons await voting rights ruling

 The just-completed trial in Florida underscored how onerous — and potentially crucial — a challenge faces elections officials tasked with determining who among the state’s hundreds of thousands of released felons can vote.

+A university study introduced during the trial found that at least 774,000 felons across Florida’s 67 counties are ineligible to vote because of financial debts.
+Many thousands more could also be ineligible, according to the study, which did not account for felons convicted outside Florida or in federal courts.

-Indeed, Hinkle questioned state officials on their ability to promptly review cases.
+Hinkle questioned state officials on their ability to promptly review cases.
 On Monday, the state’s director of elections, Maria Matthews, acknowledged that her staff can currently review fewer than 60 cases per day.

 Hinkle did the math and concluded Wednesday that it could take six years for the state to process voter registrations filed by felons seeking access to the ballot box.
 At that pace, he noted, many felons won’t be able to cast ballots in November and possibly in 2024 and beyond.

-At one point during the trial, the judge expressed exasperation that state officials had not even completed reviews of the 17 felons who are named plaintiffs in what grew into a consolidated class action lawsuit.
+The judge expressed exasperation that state officials had not even completed reviews of the 17 felons who are named plaintiffs in what grew into a consolidated class action lawsuit.

-Note: This story has been edited to correct the spelling of Leah Aden’s last name.